Family Law Basics

 Child Support

 Child support orders can be made under The Family Maintenance Act.
 Anyone can apply for a child support order on behalf of a child.
-However, married parents who are asking for a divorce need to ask for child support under the Divorce Act.
+However, married parents who are asking for a divorce and child support at the same time would do so under the Divorce Act.
 Anyone who is a parent of the child or who stands in the place of a parent can be ordered to pay child support under this Act.

 Q